Table of Contents

 - Lung embolism

 - Liver cirrhosis

 For exudate, pneumonia, malignomas, and also lung embolism should be mentioned.
 So the latter can cause both transudate and exudate.
-In addition, causes are an increased rate of formation, a decreased rate of absorption, and direct extension from peritoneum.
+Additional causes are an increased rate of formation, a decreased rate of absorption, and direct extension from the peritoneum.
 Tuberculosis is the most frequent cause of pleural effusion in patients under the age of 40!